WuerthPhoenix/tornado/src/collector/common/doc/README.md

 # Collector Common

-The Collector Common module contains the Trait definitions for the Collectors.
-A Collector is an event data source.
-It collects information from one or more unstructured sources (e.g. emails, log files, etc.), produces structured Events and sends them to the Tornado engine.
+The *Collector Common* module contains the Trait definitions for the Collectors.
+A *Collector* is an event data source.
+It receives information from one or more unstructured sources (e.g. emails or log files), produces structured Events, and sends them to the Tornado engine.